-- The "pre-offering period" began on July 25, 2006, the first anniversary of the date we commenced operations, and ended on June 30, 2007. - The "transition period" began on July 1, 2007 and will end on June 30, 2008. - The "trailing four quarters' periods" began on September 30, 2008.
-In other words, the income portion of the Incentive Fee payable for the quarterly period ending on September 30, 2008, will be determined by reference to the four quarter period ending on September 30, 2008. - The term "annual period" means the period beginning on July 1 of each calendar year beginning in 2007 and ending on June 30 of the next calendar year.
+- The "pre-offering period" began on July 25, 2006, the first anniversary of the date we commenced operations, and will end on the last day prior to the calendar quarter in which this offering is completed, which day we anticipate will be March 31, 2007. - The "transition period" will begin on the first day of the calendar quarter in which this offering is completed, which day we anticipate will be April 1, 2007, and will end on the day prior to the anniversary of such date, which day we anticipate will be March 31, 2008. - The "trailing four quarters' periods" will begin on the last day of the calendar quarter in which the first anniversary of the completion of this offering occurs, which day we anticipate will be June 30, 2008.
+In other words, the income portion of the Incentive Fee payable for the quarterly period ending on June 30, 2008, will be determined by reference to the four quarter period ending on June 30, 2008. - The term "annual period" means the period beginning on April 1 of each calendar year beginning in 2007 and ending on March 31 of the next calendar year.